 Over the last 20 years, Emmy-winning husband and wife production team Steve and Joanie Wynn have traveled the world together, producing stories for Travel Channel, History Channel, Discovery & HBO.
 Their first project in 1995 took them to Africa where they traveled for six weeks throughout Kenya, Tanzania, Zimbabwe and South Africa to produce a series of videos for Conservation Corporation Africa.
 They have been traveling and telling stories ever since.

-Steve and Joanie own and operate Bayside Entertainment, an award-winning video production company based in the San Francisco Bay Area.
+Steve and Joanie own and operate Bayside Entertainment, an award-winning Seattle video production company.
 In addition to their broadcast work, they have produced corporate projects for clients like Lucasfilm, Sony, & Boy Scouts of America.

 In 2009, Steve and Joanie traveled back to Africa to produce a half-hour pilot program for “Journeys for Good:, their original series which combines the adventure of global travel with the rewards of giving back.
-The story followed a group of women refurbishing classrooms at a dilapidated school for AIDS orphans in the tiny village of Mbgala, just outside Dar Es Salaam.
+Traveling with voluntour provider Roadmonkey, they followed a group of women refurbishing classrooms at a dilapidated school for AIDS orphans in the tiny village of Mbgala, just outside Dar Es Salaam.

 The resulting documentary, “Journeys for Good: Tanzania” secured national broadcast distribution on public television and received an estimated cumulative audience of 132 million viewers.
 It received four regional Emmy nominations for outstanding achievement in writing, photography and producing in the historical/cultural category.
 The associated web series also received two Telly Awards, including the Silver People’s Choice Award, Telly’s highest honor voted on by the internet community.